 Also known as the African plum tree, pygeum has its share of supplement prostate health research.
 In a review of 18 previous investigations, researchers concluded pygeum africanum appeared to help reduce BPH symptoms such as the strength of urine flow, nocturia, and residual urine volume when taken for several months.

-ProstaStream contains 100 mg of pygeum africanum which is in line with how much was used in some of the clinal studies.
+ProstaStream contains 100 mg of Pygeum africanum, which is the amount used in some of the clinal studies.

 Tomatoes are a well-known source of lycopene, a fat-soluble phytonutrient.
 Lycopene has been associated with lower levels of prostate cancer.